algosup/2024-2025-project-4-web-fpga-team-2/Documents/Management/WeeklyReports/weeklyReport1.md

 - Moving forward on the Functional and the Test Plan.
 - Trying to finish the simple schematics automatic creation.
-- Attempt to finish the POC.
+- Progress on the POC.